Layout

 Various layouts with alternating amounts of information density on the same page.

-Be careful when you’re changing information density mid-page, otherwise your app can feel disjointed.
+Don't change information density within a single page, otherwise your app can feel disjointed.

 Most of an app’s content exists in containers.
 Containers compartmentalize content and create a natural hierarchy between parts of an interface.

-A paragraph on text placed directly on the gray background of an app, outside of a container.
+A paragraph of text placed directly on the gray background of an app, outside of a container.

-Don’t place long content, such as paragraphs of text, directly on the background.
+Don't place paragraphs of text directly on the background.
 This reduces legibility and makes scanning the page difficult for merchants.

 Cards structure your app’s content so that merchants can scan information easily.
 Cards act as containers and can be static or interactive.